difference between c u i and g u i

 Both CUI and GUI have their pros and cons, and the choice between the two depends on the situation and the user’s preferences and needs.
 While CUI is faster and more efficient, GUI is more user-friendly and offers more advanced interactions.
 Ultimately, the decision to use CUI or GUI comes down to what works best for the user and the task at hand.

-See also difference between one way slab and two way slab
+See also difference between function overloading and function overriding

 Table difference between c u i and g u i